The Incredible Hunk

 And, finally, the star of the show.
 This is the actual hashing algorithm used by

 our rainbow tables.
-We call it raindrop
+We call it raindrop.
+This will be used for building

 our chains in the rainbow table, if you happen to already know what that means.